The inner kernel theorem for a certain Segal algebra: Operators that have a kernel in

 \subsection{Nets versus sequences}

-The spaces of operators that are identified with $\SO(G_{1}\times G_{2})$ by Theorem \ref{th:new-inner-kernel-theorem} are uniquely extended to $\SOprime$ using \ws \ continuity in $\SOprime$.
+The spaces of operators that are identified with $\SO(G_{1}\times G_{2})$ by Theorem \ref{th:new-inner-kernel-theorem} are defined using \ws \ continuity in $\SOprime$.
 The \ws \ topology on $\SOprime$ is non-metrizable (unless $\SO$ is finite dimensional, \cite[Proposition 2.6.12]{me98-1}) and it is therefore properly described using nets.
 However, in some cases, e.g., if $G=\R^{d}$, we may use the notion of sequences to describe the spaces $\mathcal{A}$ and $\mathcal{B}$.

 \begin{lemma} If $G_{1}$ and $G_{2}$ are $\sigma$-compact and metrizable, then the Banach spaces $\mathcal{A}(G_{1},G_{2})$ and $\mathcal{B}(G_{1},G_{2})$ can be described by the behavior of convergent sequences.
 Specifically,